biocore/unifrac/README.md

 ## Install (native)

-To install, first the binary needs to be compiled.
-This assumes that the HDF5 toolchain and libraries are available.
-More information about how to setup the stack can be found [here](https://support.hdfgroup.org/HDF5/Tutor/compile.html).
+To install, first the cython wrappers must be compiled.
+It also needs the libssu library to be present.

-Assuming `h5c++` is in your path, the following should work:
+Assuming the compiler is in your path, the following should work:

     pip install -e .

-**Note**: if you are using `conda` we recommend installing HDF5 using the `conda-forge` channel, for example:
+**Note**: if you are using `conda` we recommend installing the compiler and libssu using the `biooconda` channel, for example:

-    conda install -c conda-forge hdf5
+    conda install -c conda-forge -c bioconda gxx_linux-64 unifrac-binaries

 # Examples of use